hkparker/TLB/README.md

 client.Message()
 ```

-This is what is might look like:
+This is what it might look like:

 ```go
 event := ExampleEvent {